Jason Farol

-Jason Roger Farol (born April 3, 1993) is an American singer from Torrance, California, United States, who placed third in the American television series Duets, alongside mentor Kelly Clarkson.
+Jason Roger Farol (born April 3, 1989) is an American singer from Redondo Beach, California, United States, who placed third in the American television series Duets, alongside mentor Kelly Clarkson.
 In August 2012, Farol signed with Viva Records, and released his debut Philippine album in October 2013.

 Life and career

 Early life

-Jason Farol was born in Torrance, California, on April 3, 1993.
+Jason Farol was born in Torrance, California, on April 3, 1989.
 Farol's mother is of Filipino and Irish descent, and father of Filipino descent.
 Farol credits his first exposure to music was through his father, who is also a singer, and bought a Karaoke system where Farol began to be introduced to the musical styles of Jazz and Blues.
 In August 2011, he began attending California State University, Dominguez Hills in Carson, California, to pursue a degree in Occupational Therapy.

 2012: Duets

 Overview

 Farol auditioned for the ABC reality competition series Duets for a chance to be a part of Kelly Clarkson's team.
 Having successfully passed two rounds of auditions with producers, he auditioned in front of Clarkson, singing "At Last" by Etta James, and "When A Man Loves A Woman" by Percy Sledge.
 After advancing, Clarkson narrowed it down to two finalist to compete for a slot on the show.
 On April 10, 2012, during this round, Clarkson, brought Farol on stage during her Stronger Tour stop in San Diego to sing "Poison & Wine" by The Civil Wars.
 After a successful performance, Clarkson picked Farol to compete in the Top 8 as her duet partner.

 On May 24, 2012, Duets premiered on ABC.
 Clarkson and Farol sang "Breaking Your Own Heart" off Clarkson's Stronger album.
 After the results were tallied, Farol found himself in last place among the 8 contestants.
 Farol consistently found himself in the bottom 2 over the next two weeks, and was up for elimination during the first eliminations of the season.
 Farol sung "Me and Mrs. Jones" as his save me song, and was saved by the judges.